Moviegoers embrace The Dry

 The film adaptation of Jane Harper's award-winning novel The Dry has become the 13th top grossing Australian film of all time at the local box office, having passed the $20.5m mark.

-The movie has also been released in North America through IFC Films (theatrical and on-demand), with further international releases to come.
+The movie has also been released in North America through IFC Films (theatrical and on-demand) and the UK through Sky Cinema and NOW, with further international releases to come.

 Starring Australian screen legend Eric Bana and directed by Robert Connolly (Balibo, Paper Planes, Deep State), The Dry movie was filmed across more than 15 towns in rural Victoria, Australia, in 2019.